rfleao/rfleao/README.md

 ### Profile:

 - Developer;
-- Native speaker of Portuguese, fluent in English.
+- Native speaker of Portuguese, fluent in English

 <a href="https://www.linkedin.com/in/rdleao/">